PRICING & PLANNING

 The Ultimate Guide to Managing Your Garden Makeover

-This article was put together by Laura Bedell-Pearce in April 2020 with reference to costs and materials relevant to the South-East of the UK.
+This article was updated by Laura Bedell-Pearce in March 2021 with reference to costs, timelines and materials relevant to the South-East of the UK.

 Formal garden - design and landscaping in Reigate